Liberty on Trial in America: Cases That Defined Freedom

 Overall, Liberty on Trial in America: Cases That Defined Freedom is an outstanding exploration of American history, law, and society.
 Doug Linder does an excellent job of making this subject captivating and accessible, making it an excellent resource for legal scholars, history buffs, and anyone interested in understanding the history of American freedom.

-Liberty on Trial in America: Cases That Defined Freedom is a series that is currently running and has 1 seasons (24 episodes).
-The series first aired on January 3, 2020.
+Liberty on Trial in America: Cases That Defined Freedom is a series that ran for 1 seasons (24 episodes) between January 3, 2020 and on The Great Courses Signature Collection

 Filter by Source